Are Perfume Oils Worth the Hype? Exploring Their Longevity and Application

 Why do perfume oils seem to last longer than sprays?

-Perfume oils are often more concentrated, meaning they have more scent packed into them.
-Plus, the oil itself doesn't evaporate as quickly as alcohol, so the scent is released more slowly throughout the day.
-It also tends to stick closer to your skin.
+Perfume oils are more concentrated, and the oil itself doesn't evaporate as quickly as alcohol, so the scent is released more slowly and sticks closer to your skin.

 Are all perfume oils made without alcohol?